 Note: Parts of the Clackamas River drainage (mostly upriver from Estacada) were impacted by the terrible 2020 fire season.
-These may include boat access sites.
-We recommend that you check for the latest access and fishing conditions before planning a trip into this area.
+These may include boat access sites and there are some ongoing closures and detours, although it’s now possible to reach upper sections along Highway 224 above North Fork Reservoir.
+Even so, we recommend that you check for the latest access and fishing conditions before planning a trip into this area.

 The Clackamas River’s headwaters are high in the Cascade Mountains, but some of its most prized fishing options are a short drive from Portland.